 However, neither of the two compounds have fatal side-effects.
 There is almost zero risk of needing immediate medical attention due to the high intake of CBD or THC.
 Global Drug Survey has shown that cannabinoids are the second safest compound for recreational purposes in the world.

 Both the cannabinoids bolster our immune system, enhance neuroplasticity, vascular function, digestive functions and help in our emotional as well as cognitive abilities.
 CBD has many medicinal properties minus the high.
 That is why it is preferred by many medical patients all over the world.
 The psychoactive nature of THC is not a disadvantage to a lot of medical conditions especially for those dealing with pain.
-Before buying a CBD or THC infused produce, best to consult with your doctor and follow the recommended dosage for each.
+Before buying CBD or THC-infused produce, best to consult with your doctor and follow the recommended dosage for each.
 Understand your medical condition and symptoms thoroughly by doing your own research as well for you to choose the right cannabis product.